Owen Miller Player Props: Brewers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 24th-ranked team ERA across all league pitching staffs (5.19).
+- The Red Sox have a 5.08 team ERA that ranks 25th across all league pitching staffs.

-- Pivetta (0-1 with a 4.50 ERA and 16 strikeouts in 14 2/3 innings pitched) gets the start for the Red Sox, his fourth of the season.
+- The Red Sox are sending Whitlock (1-1) out to make his third start of the season.

-- His last appearance came out of the bullpen on Thursday when the righty threw 2/3 innings against the Minnesota Twins while giving up hits.
+- The righty last appeared in relief on Saturday, when he tossed 2/3 innings against the Milwaukee Brewers while giving up hits.

-- The 30-year-old has an ERA of 4.50, with 10.3 strikeouts per nine innings, in three games this season.
-Opponents are hitting .204 against him.

 © 2023 Data Skrive.
 All rights reserved.